rsalunga29/security-notes/DevSecOps/Dependency Management/Dependency Confusion Attack.md

-Dependency Confusion is a vulnerability that can exist if our organisation uses internal dependencies that are managed through a dependency manager.
+Dependency Confusion is a vulnerability that can exist if our organization uses internal dependencies that are managed through a dependency manager.